Tired of Reading? Please listen to the blog

 - Enquire about the eligibility required to join the university you are considering for your MBBS abroad.
 Universities would require scores from secondary school, entrance tests like NEET, and more.
 These scores are required to maintain the quality of students they take into the university.

 - Talk to the alumni of the university before deciding.
-You will have to research about the university online and consult with the alumni to have a clear idea of the medical university’s pros and cons.
+You will have to research the university online and consult with the alumni to have a clear idea of the medical university’s pros and cons.

 - Learn about the USMLE performance of the medical school.
 You are required to pass the USMLE examination if you look forward to practicing in the US.
 The performance of the students of a university in the USMLE can be an explicit parameter to judge the quality of education provided by the university.
 Texila American University has a USMLE pass rate of an astonishing 96%.